Language: EN

 else:

-As almost always when talking about variables, the most important advice is to give a meaningful and identifiable name to the variables.
+As is often the case when talking about variables, the most important advice is to give a meaningful and identifiable name to the variables.

 For example, instead of things like